-The protective complex DotFix NiceProtect uses a unique obfuscation technology of data left by the compiler, based on our developments in the field of decompilation of Visual Basic and Delphi applications.
-Many modern programming languages save a huge amount of service and debugging information in compiled files.
-You can protect the program code as much as you like (use mutation and virtualization), but the names of public functions, forms, modules, controls on forms will still remain in the protected file and will help the cracker to localize the desired function in your program.
-To protect files against cracking, we have developed a data obfuscator for Delphi, Free Pascal and Visual Basic applications.
-At the moment, all current versions of Delphi are supported, starting from version 3, including the entire branch Delphi XE - Delphi XE8, as well as Delphi 10 Seattle and Delphi 10.1 Berlin.
+The advanced protection suite DotFix NiceProtect utilizes a unique obfuscation technology that masks data left by the compiler, based on our research in decompilation of Visual Basic, Delphi and Free Pascal applications.
+Many modern programming languages save significant amounts of metadata and debugging information within compiled files.
+Although you can secure your code using various methods such as mutation and virtualization, the names of public functions, forms, modules, and controls on forms will still remain visible in the protected file, aiding crackers in locating desired functions within your program.
+To safeguard against cracking, we have developed an obfuscator for Delphi, Free Pascal and Visual Basic applications.
+Currently, all versions of Delphi from version 3 to the latest 12 are supported, including the entire Delphi XE branch, as well as Delphi 10 Seattle, Delphi 10 Berlin and Delphi 12 Athens.

 How the obfuscator works

 The obfuscator works by decompiling the entire program into its constituent parts, including forms, modules, classes, and controls such as buttons and text fields.
 Each form is separated into individual controls and events bound to them.
 Then, information about functions and procedures, as well as events associated with each object in the program, is collected.
 During this process, the obfuscator checks for dependencies between objects and synchronously changes their names to make it difficult to identify which function belongs to which module or class.

 As a result, it becomes much harder to find specific forms like frmTrial or frmRegistration within the program.

 Limitations of the Visual Basic 5.0 / 6.0 Application Obfuscator